Tustin Nursing Home Abuse Attorney

 Nursing homes have a responsibility to provide quality care to the elderly.
 Unfortunately, not all senior community facilities are equipped with this mentality.
 There are steps that you can take for elder abuse prevention.

 - Staff Instruction and Guidance.
 Staff that were not trained properly can lead to unintentional but serious mistakes.
 For example, if a staff member is not informed that a patient is prescribed to take a medication daily, the elderly patient can suffer immense health repercussions, and in some cases die.
 It is best to know that all code and standard regulations are up to par.
 You can find this out by speaking to management or by checking the quality of the facility on the Medicare.gov website.

-- Sanitation and Odor One of the first signs of whether or not your loved one is being taken care of is if the odor in the facility or their room is unpleasant.
+- Sanitation and Odor.
+One of the first signs of whether or not your loved one is being taken care of is if the odor in the facility or their room is unpleasant.
 Does the residential care facility smell of urine?
-Most elderly need assistance going to the bathroom and a high-quality nursing facility would have a sufficient amount of staff to care for the client in this way.
-Make sure that the senior center that your loved one is living in is clean regularly, the more often you visit, the better chance you have of spotting this mistreatment.
+Most elderly people need assistance going to the bathroom and a high-quality nursing facility would have a sufficient amount of staff to care for the clients in this way.
+Make sure that the senior center that your loved one is living in is cleaned regularly.
+The more often you visit, the better chance you have of spotting this mistreatment.

-- Always Make Sure That Your Loved One Is Never Isolated The number one way where you could prevent your loved one from being neglected is by having regular visits with them.
-Not only can isolation lead to your elderly loved one having an increased chance of being abused but your loved one can suffer from severe depression as well.
+- Make Sure That Your Loved One Is Never Isolated The number one way where you could prevent your loved one from being neglected is by having regular visits with them.
+Not only can isolation lead to your elderly loved one having an increased chance of being abused, but your loved one can suffer from severe depression as well.

 Our skilled Tustin nursing home abuse lawyers have helped victims and their families obtain justice and fair compensation for the injuries and damages they have sustained.
 Please call (949) 203-3814 for a free consultation and to obtain more information about pursuing your legal rights.